Sometimes referred to as "ear pinning", otoplasty is a surgery to address overly prominent ears in both children and adults.

-An otoplasty involves an incision behind the ear to gain access to the cartilage.
-The cartilage is both reshaped and contoured with the ear being suspended in a more aesthetically pleasing position.
+Otoplasty involves making an incision behind the ear in order to gain access to the cartilage.
+The cartilage is then both reshaped and recontoured, with the ear being suspended in a more aesthetically pleasing position.

-The procedure is usually performed under general anaesthetic as a day case in an accredited hospital.
-Children are more comfortable staying a night in hospital but can go home on the same day if they like.
+The procedure is usually performed under general anaesthetic as a day surgery.
+Children are generally more comfortable staying a night in hospital, but can go home on the same day if they like.

-Following surgery a bulky bandage will be placed over the ears to protect them for 5-10 days.
-Patients can usually return to work or school once the bandage has been removed.
-After this period, the patient is encouraged to wear a tennis headband to bed for another 2 weeks to protect the newly reshaped cartilage.
+After your surgery has been completed, a bulky bandage will be placed over the ears; this will be worn to protect them for about the next five to 10 days.
+Patients can usually return to work or school about five days after their procedure, though some prefer to wait until the bandage has been removed.
+After this period, the patient is encouraged to wear a tennis headband to bed for another two weeks to protect the newly reshaped cartilage.

-Ear Surgery, as with all modern surgeries, is generally safe, but there is a potential for complications and risks.
-Before your surgery I will discuss with you all of the potential risks including:
+Ear surgery, as with all modern surgeries, there is a potential for complications and risks.
+Before your surgery I will discuss all of the potential risks with you, including:

 - Allergic or hypersensitive reaction to the antiseptic, dressings or medications